 NB.
-Here and throughout we will illustrate the API design concepts using a hypothetical example of an API allowing for ordering a cup of coffee in city cafes.
+Here and throughout we will illustrate the API design concepts using a hypothetical example of an API that allows ordering a cup of coffee in city cafes.
 Just in case: this example is totally synthetic.
 If we were to design such an API in the real world, it would probably have very little in common with our fictional example.

-Chapter 8.
+Chapter 10.
 Defining an Application Field

-The key question you should ask yourself before we start developing any software product, including an API, is: what problem do we solve?
-It should be asked four times, each time putting an emphasis on another word.
+The key question you should ask yourself before starting to develop any software product, including an API, is: what problem do we solve?
+It should be asked four times, each time putting emphasis on a different word.